3 Mental Health Benefits of Music

 Post-Traumatic Stress Disorder: Music Promotes Relaxation

-Post-Traumatic Stress Disorder (PTSD) develops in those who experience a While PTSD is treatable through therapy and medication, music also benefits those who suffer from PTSD.
-Listening to ambient and quiet music helps aid physical discomfort by .
+Post-Traumatic Stress Disorder (PTSD) develops in those who experience a frightening, shocking, daunting experience and is re-experiencing the negative events through certain triggers.
+While PTSD is treatable through therapy and medication, music also benefits those who suffer from PTSD.
+Listening to ambient and quiet music helps aid physical discomfort by lowering blood pressure, reducing heart rate, relaxed muscle tension, and improving respiration.
 By listening to music, your heart rate starts to match the rhythm of the music which promotes relaxation.

 What are the Types of Music that Radiate Positivity?